palkerecsenyi/grammarer/README.md

 npm install
 ```

-5. Edit `gm-options.json` with your favourite text editor.
+5. Open `gm-options.json` with your favourite text editor.
 Here is what it should look like:

 ```json
 {